baptisteNicolas29/cmdo/README.md

 ```

 ## SubModules:
+### nodes :
+`cmdo.nodes` is a subPackage holding all maya node wrapper classes.
+They enable oop interaction with maya nodes and are returned through the api, and Graph objects.
+They can take multiple input types such as, python types,  OpenMaya types or custom types

+### core :
+`cmdo.core` is a subPackage holding some important objets and operations used throughout cmdo.

+Notably all classes that serve as a node base and that do not represent specific nodes.
+The `graphLib`,
+which is used to interact with maya graphs (ie: ls, listRelatives ect).
+The `nodeRegistry` that holds a reference to all node
+classes that `cmdo` can wrap.
+And some modules to help, like exceptions, decorators ect.

 ### api:
 `cmdo.api` subPackage is dumped into the main namespace of the master package (cmdo).
 This module is a wrapper of maya cmds/OpenMaya to return python objects  (for oop interaction).